josh-wong/bitcoin-cash-node-on-raspberry-pi/README.md

 In the menu bar, click **Settings**, then select **Encrypt Wallet**.
 When the password setup window appears, enter a secure password.
 Enter the same password again to confirm it.

-***Attention:** Be sure to remember this password.
-Write it down and put it in a safe, for example.*
+> **Attention!:** Be sure to remember this password.
+Write it down and put it in a safe, for example.

 After you have successfully encrypted your wallet with a password, the following confirmation screen will appear.
 Please carefully read the notice, then click **OK**.